shaysugg/Notes/iOS-study/2024 iOS Interview questions.md

 * What are the `keypath`s?
 Explain with an example its usage? (sort based on keypath)
 * What is the difference between using calling `[..<5]` or `prefix(5)` on an array?
 * How a string can be divided to multiple strings based on a separator?
 If there are multiple ways explain their differences.
+* What are macros?
+How many macro types we have?
+* Can you explain overall steps that you take to write a macro?
 ## SwiftUI
 [[iOS-study/Swift by Sundell Notes/SwiftUI]]
 * What are the `preferenceKey`s.
 Explain their usages with an example.